jtsanti/react-math-game/README.md

+# React Math Game
+I created this app as a side project while going through the JavaScript Dev Program with UCF to get a better handle on React

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).